payplug/payplug-python/README.rst

    :target: https://pypi.python.org/pypi/payplug/
    :alt: PyPi

-This is the documentation of PayPlug's Python library.
-It is designed to help developers to use PayPlug as payment solution in a simple, yet robust way.
+This is the documentation of Payplug's Python library.
+It is designed to help developers to use Payplug as payment solution in a simple, yet robust way.

-You can create a PayPlug account at https://www.payplug.com.
+You can create a Payplug account at https://www.payplug.com.

 Prerequisites
 -------------

-PayPlug's library relies on **python-requests>=1.0.1** to perform HTTP requests and requires **OpenSSL** to secure transactions.
+Payplug's library relies on **python-requests>=1.0.1** to perform HTTP requests and requires **OpenSSL** to secure transactions.
 You also need either a **Python 2.6+** or a **Python 3.3+**.
 The library is known to work with these versions, pypy and pypy3.
 It may work on older versions or other Python implementations without warranty.
 If you use an implementation that is not listed above, do not hesitate to let us known if it worked for you or not, so that we can